Harlan Briggs: Career

 His acting career began in Vaudeville at around the beginning of the 20th century.
 He would make his Broadway debut in 1926, in the drama Up the Line.
 He worked steadily on Broadway through 1935.
 On August 6, 1929, he began a successful run in the featured role of G. A. Appleby in It's a Wise Child at the Belasco Theatre.
 In 1934 he had another featured role in the successful play, Dodsworth, as Tubby Pearson.
 The show opened at the Shubert Theatre on February 24, 1934, and ran for 147 performances, starring Walter Huston as Samuel Dodsworth.
 After a six-week hiatus, the show reopened at the Shubert on August 20 and ran for an additional 168 performances.
 When Samuel Goldwyn brought the rights to the play, Briggs was one of two of the original Broadway cast to reprise their roles in the film, the other being Huston in the title role.
 He would focus on his film career for the remainder of the 1930s, before returning to Broadway in the 1940s, combining both stage and screen performances during that decade.
 The most successful of his Broadway appearances in the 1940s was as Constable Small in Ramshackle Inn, which featured ZaSu Pitts in her Broadway debut.

 The Story of Mary Surratt, in which Briggs appeared in 1947, was Briggs' 400th play.

-Beginning with Dodsworth, Briggs worked consistently in films over the next 16 years, until his death in 1952, appearing in over 100 films.
 His most famous role was as Dr. Stall in the 1940 comedy classic, The Bank Dick, starring W.C.
 Fields.
 Other notable films in which he appeared include: After the Thin Man (1936); Stella Dallas (1937); Having Wonderful Time (1938); The Adventures of Huckleberry Finn (1939); Mr. Smith Goes to Washington (1939); My Little Chickadee (1940); Abe Lincoln in Illinois (1940); State Fair (1945); Night and Day (1946); Little Women (1949); Goodbye, My Fancy (1951) and Carrie (1952).
 The last film on which Briggs worked was The Sea Hornet, which was in production in April and May 1951, and released later that year.